zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/connection/connection-gb.md

     ![Download PEM](images/01b-06.png)

-## **STEP 2:** Upload the certificate to the on premise or Marketplace Oracle GoldenGate Service Manager
+## **STEP 2:** Upload the certificate to the Oracle GoldenGate Marketplace Service Manager

-1. Log in to Oracle Cloud Infrastructure.

-2. In the OCI Console Navigation menu, click **Compute**, and then click **Instances**.

-3. Under **List Scope**, select your **Compartment** from the dropdown.
-You can find your compartment information in the Workshop Details of this LiveLab.

-4. Select **Oracle GoldenGate 21.1.0.0.1 Microservices Edition for Oracle** from the list of instances.

-5. Follow the instructions for [Connecting to a Linux Instance ](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/accessinginstance.htm#linux) to enter your private key.

-6. In a new browser tab or window, enter **https://&lt;public-ip&gt;:443** to open the Service Manager.

-7. Log in to the Service Manager using **oggadmin** credentials found in **/home/opc/ogg-credentials.json**.

-8. In the navigation menu (hamburger icon), click **Certificate Management**.
+1. In the Oracle GoldenGate Marketplace Service Manager, open the navigation menu (hamburger icon), and then click **Certificate Management**.

     ![Certificate Management](images/02-01-certmgmt.png)

-9. On the Certificate Management page, click **Add CA Certificates** (plus icon).
+2. On the Certificate Management page, click **Add CA Certificates** (plus icon).

     ![Add CA Certificates](images/02-03-addcert.png)

-10. In the Add CA Certificate dialog, enter a **Unique Name**.
+3. In the Add CA Certificate dialog, enter a **Unique Name**.

     ![Unique Name](images/02-04-addcertdialog.png)

-11. For **Certificate PEM**, if you downloaded the root certificate from Chrome, open it in a text editor, and then copy and paste the key into the **Enter** text area.
+4. For **Certificate PEM**, if you downloaded the root certificate from Chrome, open it in a text editor, and then copy and paste the key into the **Enter** text area.

     ![Enter Certificate](images/02-05-entercert.png)

-12. If you downloaded the root certificate from FireFox, click **Upload**, and then click **Browse**.
+5. If you downloaded the root certificate from FireFox, click **Upload**, and then click **Browse**.
 Locate and select the PEM file on your local machine, and then click **Upload**.

     ![Upload Certificate](images/02-06-uploadcert.png)

-13. Click **Add**.
+6. Click **Add**.
 The certificate now appears in the Shared list.

     ![Shared Certificates](images/02-07-certlist.png)

 ## **STEP 3:** Add a Credential for Oracle GoldenGate to Connect to OCI GoldenGate

-1. Launch the OCI GoldenGate Deployment Console, sign in, and then use the Navigation menu (hamburger icon) to open the Administration Server's **Administrator** page.
+1. In the OCI GoldenGate Deployment Console, use the Navigation menu (hamburger icon) to open the Administration Server's **Administrator** page.

     ![](images/03-01.png)